devaraj24126-gif/VertexOps/README.md

 <div align="center">

-### ⭐ If you found this project useful, consider giving it a star.
+⭐ If you found this project useful, consider giving it a star.

-Built with ❤️ using React, FastAPI, SQLAlchemy, Oracle & PostgreSQL.
+Built with React • FastAPI • SQLAlchemy • Oracle • PostgreSQL

 </div>